theresaluu/theresaluu.github.io/_posts/2015-08-26-let-it-be-ugly.md

 The documentation said to "include excerpt-separator: <!--more-->" in the Front Matter of your post and the excerpt would be cut off anywhere in the content of your post at the mention of <!--more-->.

 The separator, itself, would not render because it is the comment-out syntax of html.
-Well, I am not using any modifiers on these separators, and they are showing up in the body of the content as well as not functioning ot cut off the excerpt.
+Well, I am not using any modifiers on these separators, and they are showing up in the body of the content as well as not functioning to cut off the excerpt.

 I've tried two different workarounds but they do not seem to be working with my set up.
 Maybe I have a newer version of redcarpet.
 Maybe there is another markdown language that would be better.